turbot/steampipe-docs/docs/reference/ci-cd-pipelines/gitlab.md

 The official command to install Steampipe begins with `sudo`.
 That isn't necessary here, though, because in this environment you already are the root user.

-## Running Steampipe in a GitLab.com Runner
+## Running Steampipe in a GitLab Runner

 Steampipe cannot, however, run as root.
 So we'll create a non-privileged user, and switch to that user in order to run Steampipe commands.
 Our first command will install the [Hacker News](https://hub.steampipe.io/plugins/turbot/hackernews) plugin.